checkly/docs.checklyhq.com/site/content/learn/playwright/basics/emulating-mobile-devices.md

     parent: "Basics"
 ---

-Puppeteer and Playwright control headless desktop browsers that can also emulate mobile devices.
+Playwright controls headless desktop browsers that can also emulate mobile devices.
 And while device emulation can't replace testing on mobile devices entirely, it's a practical and quick-to-setup approach to testing mobile scenarios.

 Device emulation is well suited to test if your site behaves correctly across multiple viewport sizes and correctly handles `user-agent` strings.
 But if your site relies on device-specific browser features, an iPhone emulation running in a Chromium browser might lead to false positives.

-This guide explains how to define viewport sizes, device pixel ratio and  `user-agent` strings using Playwright and Puppeteer.
+This guide explains how to define viewport sizes, device pixel ratio and  `user-agent` strings using Playwright.

 ## Defining the user agent string

 If your site parses the user agent string to serve a different experience to mobile users, define the `userAgent` in your automation scripts.

-{{< tabs "1" >}}
-{{< tab "Playwright" >}}
 ```js
 const { chromium } = require("playwright")